 Thank you for your interest in hosting an ECO!
-Applications for 2023-2024 Host Site Organizations will be released in February 2023.
+Applications for 2023-2024 Host Site Organizations are live, apply here.
+The application deadline is February 21st.

 What are the requirements for becoming a service site?

 Service sites must provide meaningful service opportunities, regular supervision with oversight of service hours and timesheets, office space and office equipment, orientation to the service site, additional training (as needed), and mileage reimbursement.